What Is Home Health Care Software and How Does It Work?

 Remote monitoring and IoT device support

-Integration with wearable devices empowers providers to monitor patient vitals in real-time, enabling proactive care.
+Integration with wearable devices lets providers monitor patient vitals in real time, supporting proactive care.

 Voice-to-text documentation

-Speech-to-text capabilities let caregivers dictate notes, saving time and boosting accuracy.
+Speech-to-text capabilities let caregivers dictate notes, saving time and improving accuracy.

 Multi-location support

-The software should centralize data for multi-branch agencies while allowing each location to function efficiently.
+The software should centralize data for multi-branch agencies while letting each location run efficiently on its own.

 What reporting and insights help improve performance?